In this post, you are going to learn the 7 simple things that are within your control when it comes to building wealth through investing.

 In the short term, stock market can be volatile.
 But historically, they have always recovered.

-If you think you must sell during a stock market decline, it could be an indication that your investment portfolio does not reflect your risk appetite or time horizon.
+If you feel the urge to sell during a stock market decline, it could be an indication that your investment portfolio does not reflect your risk appetite or time horizon.

 Follow these tips to help you stay invested for the long-term: